arunoda/node-usage/README.md

 ## Average CPU usage vs Current CPU usage

-By default CPU Percentage provided is a average from the starting time of the process.
+By default CPU Percentage provided is an average from the starting time of the process.
 It does not correctly reflect the current CPU usage. (this is also a problem with linux `ps` utility)

 But If you call `usage.lookup()` continuously for a given pid, you can turn on **keepHistory** flag and you'll get the CPU usage since last time you track the usage.
 This reflects the current CPU usage.